What to Expect During Living-Donor Liver Surgery

 The evaluation process does not stop when the surgeries begin, but will continue throughout.

-Before you leave the operating room, surgeons will place drains in your abdominal cavity.
-These allow fluids to drain during postoperative healing and will stay in place for up to five days following the surgery.
+Before you leave the OR, surgeons will place drains in your abdominal cavity.
+These let fluids drain and will stay in place for up to five days while you heal after surgery.